fsoubelet/Movie_Colorbar/README.md

 ## Usage

-With this package is installed in the activated enrivonment, it can be called through `python -m movie_colorbar` or through a newly created `colorbar` command.
+Once installed, the package generates two executables (`colorbar` and `movie_colorbar`) to be called from the command line.

+It can also be called directly through `python` or via the `uv tool` interface.
 Detailed usage goes as follows:

 ```bash